Nottingham Forest FC

 Clough led the club to two more League Cup trophies in 1989 and 1990 before deciding to retire in 1993, thus bringing an end to Forest's glory days.
 In 1999, the club was relegated to the Championship.

-The logo of Nottingham Forest is characterized by the stylized tree, referring to the second name, and the wavy lines, which represent the river Trent.
+The logo of Nottingham Forest is characterized by the stylized tree, referring to the second name, and the wavy lines, representing the river Trent.
 Sometimes two adjacent stars can be seen together with the crest, marking the two European Cup titles.

 Premier League record